chef-boneyard/chef-fundamentals/slides/node-attributes/01_slide.md

 When setting attributes in recipes, use the node.set method.

-This allows additional overrides to be used, but has higher priority than cookbook attributes files “default” and “set” and role “`default_attributes`” values.
+This allows additional overrides to be used, but has higher priority than cookbook attributes files "default" and "set" and role "`default_attributes`" values.

 # Attributes in Recipes